-HMA1 is a P1B-ATPase of the chloroplast envelope - Proteomic analyses of chloroplast envelope membranes (Refs 6, 40 and unpublished results) led to the identification of hundreds of proteins, among which we found HMA1 that belongs to the P1B-ATPases, a subgroup of the Ptype ATPases involved in metal ions transport (3).
-We demonstrated chloroplast envelope its localization using both transient expression in Arabidopsis leaves and cultured cells, and western blot analyses performed on subplastidial fractions (Fig. 2).
-HMA1 is therefore the second $P{1B}$ -ATPase identified in the chloroplast envelope, the first one being the ATPase PAA1 (5).
-The presence of such transporters was expected since metals play a key role in chloroplast metabolism.
-HMA1 belongs to the $P{1B-4}$ -ATPases which display only 6 (8) or 7

-(ARAMEMNON) predicted helix instead of 8 and share a specific SPC motif instead of the classical CPx consensus.
-HMA1 lacks the N-ter Heavy Metal Associated regulatory domain usually found in P1B-ATPases.
-Instead, it as a long His stretch reminding the N-ter domain of the P1B-2 Bxa1 from Oscillatoria brevis that was described as transporting both copper and zinc (41).
+HMA1 Is a P{1B}-ATPase of the Chloroplast Envelope-Proteomic analyses of chloroplast envelope membranes (Refs.
+6, 40, and unpublished results) led to the identification of hundreds of proteins, among which we found HMA1 that belongs to the P{1B}-ATPases, a subgroup of the P-type ATPases involved in metal ions transport (3).
+We demonstrated its chloroplast envelope localization using both transient expression in Arabidopsis leaves and cultured cells and Western blot analyses performed on subplastidial fractions (Fig. 2).
+HMA1 is therefore the second P1B-ATPase identified in the chloroplast envelope, the first one being the ATPase PAA1 (5).
+The presence of such transporters was expected, because metals play a key role in chloroplast metabolism.
+HMA1 belongs to the P1B-4-ATPases, which display only 6 (8) or 7 (ARAMEM-NON) predicted helix instead of 8 and share a specific SPC motif instead of the classical CPx consensus.
+HMA1 lacks the N-terminal Heavy Metal Associated regulatory domain usually found in P1B-ATPases.
+Instead, it has a long His stretch reminding the N-terminal domain of the P{1B-2} Bxa1 from Oscillatoria brevis that was described as transporting both copper and zinc (41).

 It is worthy to note that the orthologue OsHMA1 in rice shares the same structural properties (42) and is predicted to be chloroplast located by Predotar (36).
-Moreover the green alga Chlamydomonas reinhardtii displays two putative organelle-targeted P1B-ATPases, namely CrHMA1 and CrHMA3, that are respectively orthologues of HMA1 and PAA1/PAA2 (43), suggesting that the presence of two subgroups of copper transporting P1B-ATPases is necessary even in this phylogenetically distant photosynthetic eukaryote.
-In Cyanidioschizon merolae, a unicellular red alga considered to belong to the most primitive eukaryotic phylum (44), CmHMA1 is even the only putative organelle-targeted $P{1B}$ -ATPase (43).
-This suggests an essential role for this transporter in supplying Cu to the single chloroplast of this organism.
+Moreover the green alga Chlamydomonas reinhardtii displays two putative organelle-targeted P{1B} -ATPases, namely CrHMA1 and CrHMA3, that are respectively orthologues of

+HMA1 and PAA1/PAA2 (43), suggesting that the presence of two subgroups of copper transporting P{1B} -ATPases is necessary even in this phylogenetically distant photosynthetic eukaryote.
+In Cyanidioschizon merolae, a unicellular red alga considered to belong to the most primitive eukaryotic phylum (44), CmHMA1 is even the only putative organelle-targeted P{1B} -ATPase (43).
+This suggests an essential role for this transporter in supplying copper to the single chloroplast of this organism.

-HMA1 expression in yeast affects Cu and Zn homeostasis - Yeast heterologous expression is an efficient tool that allowed the functional characterization of many plant metal transporters.
-The fact that yeast cells expressing $H1\Delta 60$ contain more Cu and Zn than wild type cells reflects an impairment of the homeostasis for those two metals.
-A possibility would be that $H1\Delta 60$ is addressed to the yeast plasma membrane, importing Cu and Zn from the medium into the cytoplasm.
-The major drawback of this hypothesis is that P1B-ATPases are generally considered to transport metals from the cytoplasmic side of membranes to the other side (8).
-A more likely hypothesis is that $H1\Delta 60$ is addressed to yeast internal membranes, loading Cu and Zn from the cytoplasm into a metal-sensitive compartment.
-The resulting cytoplasmic metal depletion could trigger an enhancement of metal import processes, accounting for the higher Cu and Zn content in H1 $\Delta$ 60-expressing cells.
+HMA1 Expression in Yeast Affects Copper and Zinc Homeostasis-Yeast heterologous expression is an efficient tool that allowed the functional characterization of many plant metal transporters.
+The fact that yeast cells expressing H1 Δ 60 contain more copper and zinc than wild type cells reflects an impairment of the homeostasis for those two metals.
+A possibility would be that H1 Δ 60 is addressed to the yeast plasma membrane, importing copper and zinc from the medium into the cytoplasm.
+The major drawback of this hypothesis is that P{1B}-ATPases are generally considered to transport metals from the cytoplasmic side of membranes to the other side (8).
+A more likely hypothesis is that $H1\Delta 60$ is addressed to yeast internal membranes, loading copper and zinc from the cytoplasm into a metal-sensitive compartment.
+The resulting cytoplasmic metal depletion could trigger an enhancement of metal import processes, accounting for the higher copper and zinc content in H1 Δ 60-expressing cells.